manojconcept/hallbooking-ss/Readme.md

-# NodeJS Hall Booking API Task
+# NodeJS Hall Booking API

-**This repository is created for NodeJS Hall Booking API Task**
+**This repository is created for NodeJS Hall Booking API**

 This Web application is created for managing rooms booking  in a Hall.